 With the change in the season, your body’s requirements also change as the body encounters changes in metabolism and energy levels.
-Thus, its nutritional demand changes and to fulfill that demands the change in diet is essential for the smooth functioning of the body.
-As the experts suggest, Consumption of seasonal fruits and vegetables is the healthiest thing to do in winter.
-Below you will read about some of the top healthiest food that you can consume in winter.
+Thus, its nutritional demand alters and to fulfill that demands the modifications in diet is essential for the smooth functioning of the body.
+As the experts suggest, consumption of seasonal fruits and vegetables is the healthiest thing to do in the winter.
+Below you will read about some of the top healthiest food that can be consumed during winter.

-Thermogenic properties of ginger can help keep you warm, it may also improve blood circulation and boosts metabolism.
+Thermogenic properties of ginger can help you keep warm, it may also improves the blood circulation and boosts metabolism.
 To gain its benefits, brew yourself a cup of ginger tea with raw ginger root.

-Devouring jaggery in winters helps in producing enough warmth in the body.
-It contains numerous of vitamins and minerals like potassium, iron, magnesium and phosphorous that helps cure a cold, cough, indigestion and fatigue.
+Devouring jaggery during winter helps in producing enough warmth in the body.
+It contains numerous of vitamins and minerals like potassium, iron, magnesium and phosphorous that help cure a cold, cough, indigestion and fatigue.
 Consider adding jaggery to your milk tea instead of sugar.

-Soups are not just delicious but they also help in weight loss and keeping your body healthy.
+Soups are not just delicious, but they also aid in weight loss and keeping your body healthy.
 The warm liquid is high in nutritious value and keeps the body hydrated.
 Soups are also helpful in calming the taste buds when you are following a weight loss diet.
 If you are on a weight loss program make sure you do not add cream to it.

 Garlic & Onion

-Both garlic and onion make your taste good and with that strengthen body’s defense mechanism and build immunity.
-Try green garlic if you love them in your food as its flavor is stronger than the normal garlic.
+Both garlic and onion make the food tasty and with that strengthen body’s defense mechanism and build immunity.
+I f you like garlic in your food, then try adding green garlic, its flavor is stronger than the normal garlic.

-Almonds, walnuts, macadamia nuts and pine nuts are preferable to consume during the winter season, they improve hemoglobin levels, reduce cholesterol and are rich sources of omega-3 fatty acids.
-They provide warmth to the body, promote sleep and are good for skin and hair.
+Almonds, walnuts, macadamia nuts, and pine nuts are preferable to consume during the winter season, they improve hemoglobin levels, reduce cholesterol and are rich sources of omega-3 fatty acids.
+They promote sleep and are good for skin and hair.
 Dry fruits can be the healthier alternatives to those salty-fried snacks.
 So, try snack up on dry fruits this winter.